 In our study we use two different approaches to account for the 3D space charge force.
-The models are implemented as lumped kicks in the PyHEADTAIL tracking code \cite{oeftiger2016space} which is integrated with SixTrackLib for the SIS100 simulation model.
+The models are implemented as lumped kicks in the PyHEADTAIL tracking code \cite{Oeftiger:2672381,oeftiger2016space} which is integrated with SixTrackLib for the SIS100 simulation model.
 In all approaches we only account for the direct space charge force and neglect indirect wall effects.

 In the fast and approximative approach, the transverse space charge force is obtained from a frozen Gaussian distribution using the expression derived in Ref.~\cite{bassetti}.
 In the longitudinal plane, a Gaussian line charge density shape is assumed.
 Considering a static force field map without updates throughout the simulation, this approach will be henceforth referred to as Fixed Frozen Space Charge (FFSC).
-The AFSC model takes into account the change of rms beam size of the evolving simulated macro-particle distribution while still assuming a Gaussian space charge force.
-If the field map update only takes place every few turns, also in the AFSC model coherent beam oscillations are suppressed.
+The \emph{Adaptive} Frozen Space Charge model (AFSC) then takes into account the change of rms beam size of the evolving simulated macro-particle distribution while still assuming a Gaussian space charge force.
+If the field map update only takes place every few turns, also in the AFSC model coherent first- and second-order beam oscillations are suppressed.

 The 2.5D PIC employed throughout this study solves the transverse Poisson equation for many longitudinal slices along the bunch\footnote{The full 3D PIC solver does not yield significantly different results compared to the slice-by-slice 2.5D PIC solver for the elongated bunches in SIS100, which justifies the use of the faster 2.5D algorithm.
 The grid spans 128 cells per transverse plane and 64 slices along the longitudinal plane, where the bunch is resolved with transversely at least 5 cells per rms beam width and longitudinally more than 14 slices per rms bunch length.}.
 Over the long accumulation time scales in synchrotrons PIC requires large macro-particles numbers\footnote{Given the above grid dimensions and a macro-particle number of 10 million, there are thus on average several thousand macro-particles per cell at peak current which appears to sufficiently resolve the bunch dynamics in the present long-term study.} in order to limit the effect of artificial noise \cite{Boine-Frankenheim2014, Hofmann2014a}.
 In the following sections we will compare results obtained with FFSC (and AFSC where appropriate) to PIC over extended parameter ranges.